"

 • Evaluation: This section describes the patient’s response to interventions and if the planned outcomes were met.

-The fifth type of note is the Patient Discharge Summary:
+The sixth type of note is the Patient Discharge Summary:

 • When a patient is discharged from an agency, a discharge summary is documented in the patient record, along with clear verbal and written patient education and instructions provided to the patient.
 Discharge summary information is frequently provided in a checklist format to ensure accuracy and includes the following: